 In the glittering colourful light, the formations take the form of birds, plants and animals in fantastic shapes and hues.

-In modern times the cave was opened for tourists in 1959.
+Winding 2,000 meters through twelve peaks, the Silver Cave is a multi-level cave ascending as high as 16 floors.
+It can be divided into three parts – the ground cave, the main hall, and the upper cave.
 The walk through the cave, took us 1/2 of a day without a guide.
 It was easy to get lost.
 Other caves were linked together with this cave.

 If there is a region in the world which has more interesting rock formations than Guilin, it could hardly have ones that are more imaginatively named.
 The best example of this is Elephant Trunk Hill, (pictured below).